 Add in the applesauce and vanilla and continue mixing until fully incorporated.

-Set the mixer to low and add in the flour mixture.
+Set the mixer to low and add the flour mixture.
 Allow the mixer to stir the dry ingredients into the wet ingredients until almost fully mixed.
 There should be some streaks of flour still remaining.

 Turn off the mixer and add in the chocolate chips.
 Finish mixing the dough on low until the chocolate chips are evenly distributed and no more streaks of flour are showing.